-It’s too real – these characters drink, they smoke, they have sex, they get STDs, they steal, and they sneak out of the house in the middle of the night: all of the things that your parents are glad you weren’t doing when you were younger (only because you never got caught!).
+It’s too real – these characters drink, they smoke, they have sex, they get STDs, they steal, and they sneak out of the house in the middle of the night: all of the things that your parents are glad you weren’t doing when you were younger.

 But these characters aren’t bad role models or over-stereotyped: it’s just the way high school is.
 Some people get through high school by being the popular girl who dates most of the football team, while others spend their time in the band room and go off to college without even had kissed a girl.

 Paper Towns teaches you not to judge somebody because of the role they fit into it, and that even if you do think you know somebody well, you may be surprised at the different layers that one person can have.

 These stereotypes are honest, and because of that you can really see yourself in these characters, and that’s what makes this such a lovely novel to read.
 Every naivety or worry or moment of anger that these characters feel, you’ve been there yourself once, too, and for that, it’s a spot-on coming-of-age story.

 The ending is a little disappointing when so much has led up to this point, but at the same time – that’s life!

 The film is set to be directed by Jake Schreier, who is known for the comedy-drama Robot & Frank.
 Released in 2013, the film wasn’t widely watched but it received huge acclaim from those who did take the time to see it.
 It was a heart-warming story with great characters, two very important things that will need a lot of attention when it comes to this adaptation.

 So it seems the novel is in good hands.
 Schreier has a much bigger audience to impress this time around, but he’ll certainly put his efforts into the little details to make this an adventure you don’t want to end.